smrn11/TableManners/README.md

 Pre-requisites: We will need the libraries `pymongo`, `Faker`, `bson` and `geopy` libraries for this part.
 So install them using the command: `pip install pymongo faker bson geopy`.

-- Once these libraries have been installed, you can run the `data_generation.py` file using the command: `python data_generation.py` and upon succesfull execution of this file, you have to run the `data_insertion.py` similarly using the command `python data_insertion.py`.
+- Once these libraries have been installed, you can run the `data_insertion.py` similarly using the command `python data_insertion.py`, as this file will call the `data_generation.py` file during it's execution.
 - If both of these python files have executed without any issues, then the database `iot_energy_usage` in your cluster will have the synthetic data that was just generated.

 ## Running the back-end